Fairport Harbor Exempted Village School District Quality Profile

 12. Lessening of the passing of classes

-13. Cut in textbook cost by approximately fifty per cent since pupils need only two books at a time – this especially where the school furnaces the books.
-This savings will be partially cut in classrooms reference libraries are built up as this should be for the laboratory method
+13. Cut in textbook cost by approximately fifty percent since pupils need only two books at a time – this especially where the school furnaces the books.
+These savings will be partially cut in classrooms reference libraries are built up as this should be for the laboratory method

 14. A necessity for a few single-period classes to allow some students who can and want to graduate in less than three years from senior high school